greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/external/g-devel-fdw.html.md

 The Greenplum Database 6 foreign-data wrapper implementation has the following known issues and limitations:

--   The Greenplum Database 6 distribution does not install any foreign data wrappers.
 -   Greenplum Database supports all values of the `mpp_execute` option value for foreign table scans only.
 Greenplum supports parallel write operations only when `mpp_execute` is set to `'all segments'`; Greenplum initiates write operations through the master for all other `mpp_execute` settings.
 See [Greenplum Database Considerations](#topic5).

 ## <a id="includes"></a>Header Files